ufo-kit/libuca/docs/manual.md

 rename all occurences.
 Note, that if you class is going to be called `FooBar`, the upper case variant is `FOO_BAR` and the lower case variant is `foo_bar`.

+In order to fully implement a camera, you need to override at least the following virtual methods:

+* `start_recording`: Take suitable actions so that a subsequent call to `grab` delivers an image or blocks until one is exposed.
+* `stop_recording`: Stop recording so that subsequent calls to `grab` fail.
+* `grab`: Return an image from the camera or block until one is ready.

+## Asynchronous operation

+When the camera supports asynchronous acquisition and announces it with a true boolean value for `"transfer-asynchronously"`, a mechanism must be setup up during `start_recording` so that for each new frame the grab func callback is called.

+## Cameras with internal memory

+Cameras such as the pco.dimax record into their own on-board memory rather than streaming directly to the host PC.
+In this case, both `start_recording` and `stop_recording` initiate and end acquisition to the on-board memory.
+To initiate a data transfer, the host calls `start_readout` which must be suitably implemented.
+The actual data transfer happens either with `grab` or asynchronously.

 [sub-classing]: http://developer.gnome.org/gobject/stable/howto-gobject.html